Pezz89/PySoundConcat/src/sppysound/docs/api.rst

 --enforcerms          This flag enables scaling of matched grains to better
                       match the target's volume.

+--match_method        Choose the algorithm to use when matching analyses.
+Available algorithms are:

+                         Brute force: 'bruteforce'

+                         K-d Tree Search: 'kdtree'

 --verbose, -v         Specify the verbosity of the script's output.
 Additional
                       v will produce greater levels of detail ie. -vvvvv will produce all messages.